“GULULU” - WELCOME TO OUR COUNTRY - Welcome to Yolŋu Country.

 .
 Cultural Immersion Programs are a perfect way for corporate groups to step outside their regular work day and disconnecting from the office.
 Participating in the unstructured and less regimented Yolngu daily life allows for the exploration of each individual’s strengths, weaknesses and biases.
 Participants leave watches and smartphones behind interact with each other without digital distractions. .
 Participants stay on a Yolŋu Homeland and become part of a family community and take part in daily activitiess.
 After a welcome to country, or smoking ceremony, group members learn about Yolŋu kinship, traditional lore and language, both spoken and sign.
 Over a three day visit, participants will join in activities such as weaving, traditional spear fishing, gathering of bush foods and medicine, dance (Bunggul), storytelling and learning how the Yidaki (didjeridu) is made and played. the Yidaki (didgeridoo) is made and played..
 People who come to Arnhem Land with an open mind and a willingness to learn about Yolŋu culture will leave feeling differently to when they arrive. .
 Experiences and length of stay can be tailored to group interests and requirements.

-Not only will you participate in a variety of cultural activities, but you will cross a diversity of incredible landscapes during the tour..
-This tour also provides an opportunity for Yolŋu on remote homelands to share their culture with visitors and provides an economic base for them to be able to remain on country and maintain their culture.
+Not only will you participate in a variety of cultural activities, but you will stay with Yolŋu families on their traditional lands..
+This tour provides an opportunity for Yolŋu on remote homelands to share their culture with visitors and provides an economic base for them to be able to remain on country and maintain their culture.
 The itinerary, developed by Yolŋu for Yolŋu, allows for multiple generations of family members to participate..
 Most importantly, this means that tourism does not dominate the cultural life of homelands because it allows them flexibility for cultural commitments..
 This 5 day - 4 night experience has set departure dates with a maximum group size of 14.
 Tours require a minimum of 6 participants to operate.

 We’ve put together an itinerary that incorporates a number of renowned Art Centres in the East Arnhem Land region, as well as an introduction to Yolngu culture and a visit to a Homeland.